rchovatiya88/protractortest/README.md

 # protractortest
-A complete Automation Testing framework built on angularjs javascript abd node.js
+A complete Automation Testing framework built on angularjs javascript and node.js